-AUTOSAR is a worldwide-development partnership of vehicle manufacturers, suppliers, service providers and companies from the automotive, electronics, semiconductor and software industries aimed at achieving exactly the standardization needed for the future of mobility.
+AUTOSAR is a worldwide-development partnership of vehicle manufacturers, suppliers, service providers, and companies from the automotive, electronics, semiconductor, and software industries aimed at achieving exactly the standardization needed for the future of mobility.
 The main motivations are described below in more detail.

 A vehicle consists of hundreds of millions of lines of code, and that number will only increase over time.
 User experience, autonomy, and functional safety will drive that complexity through the next decade at least.
-If the OEMs can standardize on the platform for software development and manage their suppliers to that standard interface and platform, it has tremendous implications to the overall development lifecycle.
+If the OEMs can standardize the platform for software development and manage their suppliers to that standard interface and platform, it has tremendous implications for the overall development lifecycle.
 When you consider the names on the AUTOSAR partner list, it becomes clear that this is a major need and that AUTOSAR standardization WILL happen.

 AUTOSAR Partners as of 2017